StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 # Guide to building a structural variant caller Dockerflow

 ## Disclaimer
 Dockerflow is not an official Google product.
-This is not an official guide.
-I am not affiliated with Google.
+This is not an official guide nor was it written by a Googler.

 ## Overview
+This guide is designed to demonstrate effective practices for building Dockerflows to run workflows through Dataflow on the Google Cloud Platform.

 ## Outline
 - [Dictionary](#dictionary)